ritza-co/fusionauth-site/zbluehawk/3_summary.md

 ## Repos that might not be referenced

-The following repositories are referenced in guides as URLs, but are not in snippet components, and may be deletable from `extractedcode` after careful checking:
+The following repositories are referenced in guides as URLs, but are not in snippet components, and may be deletable from `extractedcode` after careful checking.
+However, you might want to keep the `example`s because then we can write unit tests for them:

 - example-azure-ad-bulk-export
 - example-client-libraries